Turning creative concepts into designs, following project budgets, and overseeing artistic work – just another day in the life of an art director.

 Art directors live and breathe visual communication.
 In a nutshell, they are responsible for the look and feel of advertisements and creative deliverables from start to finish and everything in between.

-Art directors are expected to work with the clients to develop an effective creative strategy.
-They’ll discuss objectives, budget, relevant background information, styles and techniques.
+Collaborating: Art directors are expected to work with the clients to develop an effective creative strategy.
+This position will discuss objectives, budget, relevant background information, styles, and techniques.
 After client meetings, art directors then plan with creative departments.
 For example, while art directors are the masterminds behind the visual components of advertising projects, they do rely on collaboration with copywriters to find the right words.

-Once the strategy is there, art directors begin to create basic layouts, which includes details like scope, resources, and elements such as typography, photography, video, graphics, animation, video and sound.
+Creating: Once the strategy is there, art directors begin to create basic layouts, which include details like scope, resources, and elements such as typography, photography, video, graphics, animation, video, and sound.

 What Skills Should an Art Director Have?